 Making regular payments on your financial commitments is the first step toward establishing a solid credit score.
 Never miss a payment, even if it’s only by a day, because it will affect your credit score in the long term.
-If you have a propensity of missing due dates, you may always opt for auto-debit to ensure that your financial responsibilities are paid on time Real estate agency in dubai.
+If you have a propensity of missing due dates, you may always opt for auto-debit to ensure that your financial responsibilities are paid on time.
 If you’re going on vacation and won’t be able to make the payment outside of the UAE, pay it a week ahead of time to avoid damaging your credit score.

 Examine all of your credit cards and loans: